Ó Flaithbheartaigh: Overview

 This Gaelic-Irish surname is written as "Ua Flaithbertach" (nominative) or "Ua Flaithbertaig" (genitive) in Old Irish and Middle Irish texts.
-In Modern Irish the surname is now generally spelt as Ó Flatharta.
+In Modern Irish the surname is generally spelt as Ó Flatharta.

 The surname is commonly translated as "bright ruler" or more correctly "bright prince", flaith originally meaning prince in Irish.
 "O" or Ó comes from Ua, designating "grandson" or "descendant" of a (major) clan member.
-The prefix is often anglicised to O', using an apostrophe instead of the Irish síneadh fada: "'".
+The prefix is often anglicised to O', using an apostrophe instead of the Irish síneadh fada.

+According to historian C. Thomas Cairney, the O'Flahertys were a sept of the Uí Briúin tribe who in turn were a tribe of the Connachta who in turn were from the Gaels, the fourth and final wave of Celtic settlement in Ireland which took place during the first century BC.

 Maigh Seóla was the earliest O'Flaherty domain, to the east of Lough Corrib in the kingdom of Connacht, the westernmost province of the Island of Ireland (Irish: Éire).

 The Ó Flaithbertaighs are a branch of the Muintir Murchada dynasty, named after Murchadh mac Maenach (died 891), King of the Uí Briúin Seóla.
 Murchadh is one of the earliest attested kings of his region.
 The leading family of this dynasty would take the surname Ó Flaithbheartaigh (O'Flaherty) from the 11th century onwards.